EthTricks/MemeCoin-Creator/README.md

 * **UPDATE 3/24/24** The level of demand for this project has gone through the roof since word has spread what a useful tool this is.
 I've had multiple people tell me today that the program must not be real because it is too  **CHEAP**.
 I contacted a few who have purchased it, and they also said I could easily double the price.
 Therefore, starting Monday March 25th, the price will be rising from 2 SOL to 4 SOL.

 Video of tool in action.  https://www.youtube.com/watch?feature=shared&v=aLEeoRuOioI
-* In the video, it shows the cost to create a marketID and make the liquidity pool a 1.3 SOL.
+* In the video, it shows the cost to create a marketID and make the liquidity pool is 1.3 SOL.
 This has been updated and the cost is now ~0.5 SOL using updated inputs.

 ```python
 # ....
 SOLANA MEME COIN TOOLKIT -- V1.0 .....